javigs82/ansible-role-clickhouse/README.md

  - Users: Dynamic list to manage users.
 Password are not implemented
  - RBAC: TO BE IMPLEMENTED

+### Cluster configuration

+In order to "mount" the cluster, `hostname` takes an important consideration.

+Shards and Replicates are define like a yml structure in the following way:

+> shard<N>.replica<N>.local

+where **local** can be any domain that can be resolve.
+Notice that this role implements vagrant-molecule and use special configuration to develope a service discovery.
+[Click here for more info](./molecule/default/prepare.yml)

 ## Role Variables

 A description of the settable variables for this role should go here, including any variables that are in defaults/main.yml, vars/main.yml, and any variables that can/should be set via parameters to the role.
 Any variables that are read from other roles and/or the global scope (ie. hostvars, group vars, etc.) should be mentioned here as well.